 - India, is one of the countries that voted against the Comprehensive Nuclear-Test-Ban Treaty (CTBT); - India publishes more human development reports than any other country.
-The reports - provide insights even at the district level; - On 30 January, 1948, the morning of the assassination of Mahatma Gandhi, the UN Security Council held a silent tribute to his memory; - The Record for the longest ever speech in the United Nations Security Council is held by India's Krishna Menon.
-On 23rd - January 1957, he delivered an unparalleled eight-hour speech while defending India's stand on Kashmir; - India is represented at the United Nations by Syed Akbaruddin, who was appointed in January 2016.
-As the Permanent Representative of India, he is head of the diplomatic mission to the United Nations in New York City, and is appointed by the President of India.
-USO and the United Nations United Schools Organisation of India (USO) was established in 1951, with an aim to promote teachings about the United Nations, among the youth.
-Started by Late Mr. Jiya Lal Jain, USO is one of the oldest non-government organizations in India with a mandate of advancing the social, cultural, and moral standards of school teachers and students across India to global standards.
+The reports provide insights even at the district level; - On 30 January, 1948, the morning of the assassination of Mahatma Gandhi, the UN Security Council held a silent tribute to his memory; - The Record for the longest ever speech in the United Nations Security Council is held by India's Krishna Menon.
+On 23rd January 1957, he delivered an unparalleled eight-hour speech while defending India's stand on Kashmir.
+In total it lasted over 8 hours and it is reported that he actually collapsed from exhaustion partway through and had to be hospitalized.
+He returned later and continued for another hour while a doctor monitored his blood pressure.

+USO and the United Nations

+United Schools Organisation of India (USO) was established in 1951, with an aim to promote teachings about the United Nations, among the youth.
+Started by Late Mr. Jiya Lal Jain, USO is one of the oldest non-government organizations in India with a mandate to advance the social, cultural, and moral standards of school teachers and students across India to global standards.
 One such way is providing exposure to United Nations by means of the UN Information Test held annually.
-Several United Nations officials, including United Nations Information Centre (UNIC) Directors have presided over meetings and attended USO's numerous Conferences and Seminars.
-With an aim to imbibe peace education among schools in India, several UN ideals are constantly highlighted in various events and conferences organized by USO.
+Several United Nations officials, including United Nations Information Centre (UNIC) Directors have presided over meetings and attended USO's Conferences and Seminars.
+With an aim to imbibe peace education among schools in India, several UN ideals are constantly highlighted in various USO events and conferences.